pfangueiro/windsurf-project-template/document-manifest.md

 These documents provide comprehensive information about the advanced trigger system:

-- **README.improved.md** - Main documentation with quick start guide and complete feature overview
-- **docs/trigger-examples.md** - Extensive examples of using triggers in natural conversation
-- **windsurfrules.updated** - Configuration file with trigger definitions and scoring mechanisms
 - **global-rules.md** - System-wide rules for agent activation and memory maintenance
+- **.windsurfrules** - Local configuration file for project-specific settings
+- **README.md** - Main documentation with quick start guide

 ## Security and Waterfall Methodology Documentation